USCbiostats/fmcmc/README.md

   )
 ```

     ## No convergence yet (steps count: 200).
-Gelman-Rubin's R: 4.5253.
+Gelman-Rubin's R: 4.5843.
 Trying with the next bulk.

+    ## No convergence yet (steps count: 400).
+Gelman-Rubin's R: 1.1877.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 600).
+Gelman-Rubin's R: 1.4297.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 800).
+Gelman-Rubin's R: 1.1582.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1000).
+Gelman-Rubin's R: 1.3414.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1200).
+Gelman-Rubin's R: 1.2727.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1400).
+Gelman-Rubin's R: 1.4456.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1600).
+Gelman-Rubin's R: 1.3792.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1800).
+Gelman-Rubin's R: 1.2069.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 2000).
+Gelman-Rubin's R: 1.1789.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 2200).
+Gelman-Rubin's R: 1.1208.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 2400).
+Gelman-Rubin's R: 1.1196.
+Trying with the next bulk.

-    ## Convergence has been reached with 400 steps.
-Gelman-Rubin's R: 1.0897.
-(400 final count of samples).
+    ## Convergence has been reached with 2600 steps.
+Gelman-Rubin's R: 1.0792.
+(2600 final count of samples).

 As a difference from the previous case, now we didn’t had to wait until
 the 5,000 steps were done, but the algorithm stopped for us, allowing us